-- Alameda County COVID-19 vaccine updates and notifications in English, Spanish/Español, Chinese/中文 - Click here for how-to video. - Eligibility: people ages 65+, nursing home residents, people experiencing homelessness and workers in health care, food/agriculture, education/child care and emergency services are eligible. - The county is prioritizing people in these neighborhoods that have been disproportionately impacted by the virus: 94601 and 94606 (San Antonio/Fruitvale), 94603 and 94621 (East Oakland), 94607 (West Oakland), 94578, 94541, and 94580 (Ashland/Cherryland) and 94544 (South Hayward). - o Notifications will be sent out when vaccines are available for your group from county-supplied sites. - Kaiser, Sutter, Stanford and the Coliseum get their own supply, so check with them separately. - Health care workers need to sign up as "health care providers" to get notifications. - o City of Berkeley vaccine notifications: click here to register - Contra Costa County COVID-19 vaccine updates and appointments - Eligibility: appointments are available for people ages 65+ and workers in health care, education/childcare, food/agriculture, and emergency services.
-Please click here and go to "making an appointment." - To bring equity-related concerns to Contra Costa County's attention, click here. - Solano County vaccine updates, notifications and access points - Eligibility: people ages 65+, people 50+ with underlying conditions, people experiencing homelessness, people in jails and juvenile corrections and workers in health care, education/childcare, food/agriculture, clergy, emergency services, transportation, industrial and manufacturing sectors are eligible for vaccines. - Please click here and scroll to the bottom to see info on where to access vaccines.
+- Alameda County COVID-19 vaccine updates and notifications in English, Spanish/Español, Chinese/中文 - o Click here for how-to video. - Eligibility: people ages 65+ and workers in health care, education/childcare, food/agriculture, and emergency services. - The county is prioritizing people in these neighborhoods that have been disproportionately impacted by the virus: 94601 and 94606 (San Antonio/Fruitvale), 94603 and 94621 (East Oakland), 94607 (West Oakland), 94578, 94541, and 94580 (Ashland/Cherryland) and 94544 (South Hayward). - Notifications will be sent out when vaccines are available for your group from county-supplied sites. - Kaiser, Sutter, Stanford and the Coliseum get their own supply, so check with them separately. - Health care workers need to sign up as "health care providers" to get notifications. - City of Berkeley vaccine notifications: click here to register - Contra Costa County COVID-19 vaccine updates and appointments - Eligibility: appointments are available for people ages 65+ and workers in health care, education/childcare, food/agriculture, and emergency services.
+Please click here and go to "making an appointment." - o To bring equity-related concerns to Contra Costa County's attention, click here. - Solano County vaccine updates, notifications and access points - Eligibility: people ages 65+ and workers in health care, education/childcare, food/agriculture, clergy and emergency services. - o Please click here and scroll to the bottom to see info on where to access vaccines.